-Unfortunately, the majority of people end up broke, out of shape or BOTH in the process.
+Too many people are living paycheck to paycheck, drowning in debt or are stuck in a job they hate only to end up broke, out of shape or BOTH in the process.

 Mission, Vision & Purpose

-My vision is for people to never have to feel stuck or hopeless because of the lack of money or fulfillment.
+Through being one of many voices sharing their experience towards intentional living, I envision a future where people never feel stuck or hopeless because of the lack of money or fulfillment.

 Otherwise, feel free to get started on some of these posts: